 Do Female Hockey Players Wear Cups?

 Women and girls in hockey don’t wear cups as commonly as their male counterparts — and in fact, they’re not referred to as cups but as Jills.
-However, they’re an option and some opt to wear them before hitting the ice.
+However, they’re an option; some wear them before hitting the ice.

-There are even Jill shorts that have a built-in protector for girls that can be a more comfortable and efficient option for players.
+Even Jill shorts have a built-in protector for girls that can be a more comfortable and efficient option for players.
 They’re often not very expensive but can be a great long-term investment for the safety of a player and can even save money from a costly hospital visit.

 Don’t Forget Your Cup

 Next time you’re about to get onto the ice, don’t forget to throw on a cup, or else you may regret it later.
-All it takes is a perfectly timed slap shot and you could very well end up in the hospital with some lasting consequences.
+All it takes is a perfectly timed slap shot, and you could end up in the hospital with some lasting consequences.